Transatlantic Intercreditor Agreements: Comparing, Contrasting, and Reconciling U.S. and European Approaches

 - What are the different assumptions underlying U.S. and European intercreditor agreements?

-- What are the key differences in terms of U.S. and European intercreditor agreements?
+- What are the critical differences between U.S. and European intercreditor agreements?

-- How do the differences in bankruptcy and insolvency processes in the U.S. and Europe influence certain terms of intercreditor agreements?
+- How do the differences in bankruptcy and insolvency processes in the U.S. and Europe influence specific terms of intercreditor agreements?

 R. Timothy Bryan